ucl-tbr-group-project/data/run2/README.md

    - `firstwall_coolant_material, blanket_coolant_material) == ('He', 'He')`
       for batches 300-399
  - Continuous parameters are sampled uniformly independently within each 100 batch region.
-However, the between region their values were fixed so that `batchA == batchB iff A == B (mod 100)`.
+However, between the regions their values were fixed so that `batchA == batchB iff A == B (mod 100)`.